YosysHQ-GmbH/blog_yosyshq/content/post/2023/13-spotlight-Surfer.md

 Welcome to another [community spotlight](/tags/community-spotlight/) article where we shine a light on open source EDA projects.
 If you want to [submit a project, please do so here](https://docs.google.com/forms/d/e/1FAIpQLSdIEgu6FJZam0-V3PMTjw-eDebJdg_JuIlN4MkLNDr4vs-a5A/viewform?usp=sf_link).

-Surfer is a new waveform viewer with a focus on extensibility and a snappy (optionally keyboard driven UI).
+Surfer is a new waveform viewer with a focus on extensibility and a snappy (optionally keyboard driven) UI.
 It runs both natively and in web-assembly, so you can try it out right here in the browser at [https://app.surfer-project.org](https://app.surfer-project.org/?load_url=https://app.surfer-project.org/picorv32.vcd&startup_commands=show_quick_start;module_add%20testbench.top).
 The project is written in rust and while it is still in its early stages, it is